 Cooperation on a European level

 The Swedish Disability Rights Federation is a member of the European Disability Forum (EDF), an umbrella organisation representing 80 million people with disabilities in Europe.
 The EDF protects the human rights of people with disabilities through dialogue with European institutions and other European authorities.
 EDF website www.edf-feph.org

 We are also a member of the European Patiens Forum (EPF).
 EPF is an umbrella organisation that works with patients’ groups in public health and health advocacy across Europe.
 EPFs members represent specific chronic disease groups at EU level or are national coalitions of patients.
 EPF website

-Five times a year the 41 presidents of the national disability organisations in Sweden meet to discuss and decide on important disability related policy questions and organisational matters.
+Five times a year the presidents of the national disability organisations in the umbrella meet to discuss and decide on important disability related policy questions and organisational matters.
 Every second year the meetings constitutes the General Assembly.

 The Board of The Swedish Disability Rights Federation prepares the meetings and proposals for decisions on behalf of the Presidents’.
 The Board also has the power to decide on behalf of the Swedish Disability Rights Federation when the Presidents’ committee are not convened.

 Chairman of the board